KarthikKota2003/autism-screening-ml/README.md

 A comprehensive machine learning pipeline for autism spectrum disorder (ASD) screening across four age groups: Adolescent, Adult, Child, and Toddler.

+Here is the live URL of the website - https://autism-screening-app-a0dg.onrender.com

 ## 📋 Table of Contents

 - [Project Overview](#project-overview)